Fast-Growing Career Sectors in Washington State

 Whether you are interested in community colleges, liberal arts colleges, universities, trades schools, or technical schools in Washington State, you can easily uncover a training option that can help you achieve your professional goals.
 And this state is a great place to do so since it has a growing job market, a low unemployment rate, and higher-than-average wages.

-Along with booming job growth, Washingtonians are also enjoying a declining unemployment rate.
-After peaking at 10.4 percent in 2009, the state's unemployment rate dropped by almost half to 5.8 percent as of May 2016.
-And Seattle has the lowest unemployment rate in the state at 4.9 percent.1 As the economy continues to prosper, workers are benefiting from excellent Washington State wages as well.
+Along with job growth, Washingtonians are also enjoying a declining unemployment rate.
+After peaking at 10.4 percent in 2009, the state's unemployment rate dropped by more than half over the following decade—down to 4.5 percent as of October 2019.
+And King County has the lowest unemployment rate in the state at 2.7 percent.1 As the economy continues to prosper, workers are benefiting from excellent Washington State wages as well.

-With great earning opportunities, a growing job market, and declining unemployment rates, you can see why the state's population is over seven million and still growing.2 But the benefits don't end there.
+With great earning opportunities, a growing job market, and declining unemployment rates, you can see why the state's population is over 7.5 million and still growing.4 But the benefits don't end there.
 Here are some other points to consider about Washington:

 - There is no state income tax.

 - Industrial, commercial, and residential energy rates are all lower than the national averages.
 Plus, the state is a recognized leader in the movement toward greater use of renewable resources.5

 - Washington has been named the best state in the nation for overall growth.6

 So why not take advantage of everything that Washington has to offer and begin pursuing the career that you have always wanted?
 With so many colleges in Washington to choose from, it is probably easier to accomplish than you might realize.
 And with a large number of job openings expected across many sectors, there is no shortage of professional paths to choose from.
 Take a moment to explore seven of the fastest-growing sectors listed below, along with some of the most high-demand jobs in Washington State.